TestGorilla LogoTestGorilla Logo

 Yes and no.

-Culturally, we often use the term “IQ” to refer to a test of someone’s general intelligence, or their ability to understand concepts and solve problems.
+People often use “IQ” informally to refer to a test of someone’s general intelligence, or their ability to understand concepts and solve problems.
 In this loose sense, IQ tests and cognitive ability tests are similar.

-In simpler terms, IQ is just one way to describe the result of a specific type of a cognitive ability test, which measures the test taker’s intelligence.
+Put simply, IQ is just one way to describe the result of a specific type of cognitive ability test, which measures the test taker’s intelligence.

 Examples of commonly used IQ tests include the Wechsler Adult Intelligence Scale (WAIS) and updated versions of the Stanford-Binet Intelligence Scales, Woodcock-Johnson Tests of Cognitive Abilities, and more.